-1. In the keyboard shortcut search section, select an option:

-- Name to search for a keyboard shortcut by its name. - > Shortcut to search for a keyboard shortcut by its actual keys that activate the shortcut.
+- 1. In the Preferences dialog box, select the Shortcuts tab. - 2.
+In the keyboard shortcut search section, select an option: - Name to search for a keyboard shortcut by its name. - Shortcut to search for a keyboard shortcut by its actual keys that activate the shortcut.

-2. In the Search field, enter the name of a keyboard shortcut or its shortcut keys.
+3. In the Search field, enter the name of a keyboard shortcut or its shortcut keys.